thomasbreydo/perceptron-cpp/README.md

 We can generalize this to `x` and `y`, giving us the inequality for a line.
 All points above the line will be classified as **blue**, and those below it will be classified as **red**.
-As you can see, the parameters of the trained perceptron have create very good separating line for the data:
+As you can see, the parameters of the trained perceptron have created a very good separating line for the data:

 ![trained](images/trained.png)